ArcherFSharpTesting/Archer.Fletching/README.md

 ## Not Validation Helper ##

-This document describes the `Not` validation helper provided in the Archer framework, specifically within the Fletching library.
-This helper is used to mark tests or features as "not yet implemented" in a way that integrates with the test result system.
+The `Not` helper marks tests or features as "not yet implemented" in a way that integrates with the test result system.

 ### Overview ###